 “What?”
 I asked, having no idea what he was talking about.

-“You and the scout team, and then the whole damn company in the night, are going upriver,” he said, looking back to where Morgan and his men milled about and dug into the side of the river bank.
+“You and the scout team, and then the whole damn company in the night, are going upriver,” he said, looking back to where Captain Carter and his men milled about and dug into the side of the river bank.

 “What?”
 I asked again, like an idiot.